Amber-MD/cpptraj/README.md

 process per node (the number of processes * threads should not be greater than the number of physical cores on the machine).

-A CUDA build is now also available via the `-cuda` configure flag.
+A CUDA build is now also available via the `-cuda` configure flag, a HIP build is available via the `-hip` flag, they are mutually exclusive.
 However, currently only a few commands benefit from this (see the manual for details).
 By default CPPTRAJ will be configured for multiple shader models; to restrict the CUDA build to a single shader model set the SHADER_MODEL environment variable before running `configure`.

-Any combination of `-cuda`, `-mpi`, and `-openmp` may be used.
+Any combination of `-cuda` (or `-hip`), `-mpi`, and `-openmp` may be used.
 The configure script by default sets everything up to link dynamically.
 The `-static` flag can be used to force static linking.
 If linking errors are encountered you may need to specify library locations using the `--with-LIB=` options.
 For example, to use NetCDF compiled in `/opt/netcdf`